 How Bairns Hoose Works in Practice

-Coordination and multi-agency working
+Supporting multi-agency working

-"A dedicated manager responsible for overseeing and coordinating the child and family’s journey through the process.
-This includes coordinating the process with other relevant agencies including education."
+The Bairns Hoose coordinator plays a pivotal role in overseeing and coordinating the child and family’s journey, including coordinating the process with other relevant agencies.

 The tasks and responsibilities of a Bairns Hoose coordinator should include: